Kreenholm Manufacturing Company: 21st century

 In 2000, Kreenholm's sales reached a market economy time peak at 1.24 million kroons.
 The company exported 86% of its production in 2001 with the majority of it going to EU and US markets.
 In 2002 the company employed 4,900 people.
 Throughout the early 2000s the company lost money and went under restructuring; many employees lost their jobs.
 In 2003, the company was forced to fire 170 workers after the closure of its spinning facility.
 In early 2004, the company had 4,600 workers, of which a further 400 were laid off in April 2004.
 During this time, the World Bank recommended that the company would need to cut down its labor force to 3,800 to avoid financial crisis.
 Amidst the layoffs, Narva trade unions held a silent protest outside of the Kreenholm headquarters.
 Despite the troubles, the company was able to stay afloat due to financing received from Estonian banks and the International Finance Corporation.
 In 2007, the Narva Gate PLC purchased the land Kreenholm was on.

 The Krenholm company was eventually declared bankrupt in November 2010.
 It was purchased by the Swedish company Prod i Ronneby AB whose affiliate company in Narva, Eurotekstiil, would continue some of the operations; there were about 500 people employed when bankruptcy was declared, along with 9.5 million euros worth of debt still belonging to the manufacturer.
-By 2012, the company chairman stated that it would be "absolutely impossible" to restore the previous scale of operations.There are currently plans to build a manufacture cultural quarter in the Kreenholm site.
+By 2012, the company chairman stated that it would be "absolutely impossible" to restore the previous scale of operations.
+There are currently plans to build a manufacture cultural quarter in the Kreenholm site.
+In 2012, Eurotekstiil changed its name to Kreenholmi Manufaktuur OÜ and acquired the trademark of the old factory for use on its line of textile products, such as curtain rolls and satin bedding.
+The company employed 31 workers in 2021.

+In fiction

+Eduard Vilde's 1898 novel Raudsed käed is set at the Kreenholm Manufacturing Company.